mbrezu/Shovel/advanced.md

 two parameters: the email to send and the compensating email.
 The action of sending the compensating email is placed in the COTODO list.

+# Thanks

+The current document resulted from a discussion with Cristian Ionita - he suggested most of the use cases, and together we came up with some ideas about handling the use cases.
+All mistakes and omissions in the current document are my own.